 Short for Adaptive Boosting, this ensemble classifier can improve the performance of an otherwise weak classifier by focusing more attention on samples that are harder to classify.
-It builds an additive model where, at each stage, a new learner is instantiated and trained.
+It builds an additive model where, at each stage, a new learner is trained and given an influence score inversely proportional to the loss it incurs at that epoch.

 Note: The default base learners is a Classification Tree with a max depth of 1 i.e a Decision Stump.